CiscoGalvan/CiscoGalvan.github.io/AboutMe.md

 				<header class="major">
 					<h3>Leaving home</h3>
 				</header>
-				<p>At the time I finished high school I already knew where I wanted to study, in Universidad Complutense de Madrid, and with the constant support of my parents I had the possibility of goind to the capital in order to follow my dreams.<br>
+				<p>At the time I finished high school I already knew where I wanted to study, in Universidad Complutense de Madrid, and with the constant support of my parents I had the possibility of going to the capital in order to follow my dreams.<br>
 				Here I've meet a lot of new friends and certain people that have truly changed my life like my girlfriend Patricia which has helped me a lot in my university time and has helped me make other dreams come true like going to watch some League of Legends e-sports abroad.</p>
 			</div>
 		</div>